php-fig/fig-standards/proposed/simplecache.md

 Caching is a common way to improve the performance of any project, making caching libraries one of the most common features of many frameworks and libraries.
-This has led to a situation where many libraries roll their own caching libraries, with various levels of functionality.
-These differences are causing developers to have to learn multiple systems which may or may not provide the functionality they need.
-In addition, the developers of caching libraries themselves face a choice between only supporting a limited number of frameworks or creating a large number of adapter classes.

-A common interface for caching systems will solve these problems.
-Library and framework developers can count on the caching systems working the way they're expecting, while the developers of caching systems will only have to implement a single set of interfaces rather than a whole assortment of adapters.
+Interoperability at this level means libraries can drop their own caching implementations and easily rely on the one given to them by the framework, or another dedicated cache library.

+PSR-6 solves this problem already, but in a rather formal and verbose way for what the most simple use cases need.
+This simpler approach aims to build a standardized layer of simplicity on top of the existing PSR-6 interfaces.

 ### 1.2 Definitions

+Definitions for Calling Library, Implementing Library, TTL, Expiration and Key are copied from PSR-6 as the same assumptions are true.

+*    **Calling Library** - The library or code that actually needs the cache services.
+This library will utilize caching services that implement this standard's interfaces, but will otherwise have no knowledge of the implementation of those caching services.

+*    **Implementing Library** - This library is responsible for implementing this standard in order to provide caching services to any Calling Library.
+The Implementing Library MUST provide classes which implement the Cache\CacheItemPoolInterface and Cache\CacheItemInterface interfaces.
+Implementing Libraries MUST support at minimum TTL functionality as described below with whole-second granularity.

 *    **TTL** - The Time To Live (TTL) of an item is the amount of time between when that item is stored and it is considered stale.
-The TTL is normally defined by an integer representing time in seconds.
+The TTL is normally defined by an integer representing time in seconds, or a DateInterval object.

 *    **Expiration** - The actual time when an item is set to go stale.
+This it typically calculated by adding the TTL to the time when an object is stored, but may also be explicitly set with DateTime object.

-    An item with a 300 second TTL stored at 1:30:00 will have an expiration at 1:35:00.
+    An item with a 300 second TTL stored at 1:30:00 will have an expiration of 1:35:00.

-*    **Key** - A string that uniquely identifies the cached item.
+    Implementing Libraries MAY expire an item before its requested Expiration Time, but MUST treat an item as expired once its Expiration Time is reached.
+If a calling library asks for an item to be saved but does not specify an expiration time, or specifies a null expiration time or TTL, an Implementing Library MAY use a configured default duration.
+If no default duration has been set, the Implementing Library MUST interpret that as a request to cache the item forever, or for as long as the underlying implementation supports.

+*    **Key** - A string of at least one character that uniquely identifies a cached item.
+Implementing libraries MUST support keys consisting of the characters `A-Z`, `a-z`, `0-9`, `_`, and `.` in any order in UTF-8 encoding and a length of up to 64 characters.
+Implementing libraries MAY support additional characters and encodings or longer lengths, but must support at least that minimum.
+Libraries are responsible for their own escaping of key strings as appropriate, but MUST be able to return the original unmodified key string.
+The following characters are reserved for future extensions and MUST NOT be supported by implementing libraries: `{}()/\@:`

 *    **Cache** - An object that implements the `Psr\SimpleCache\CacheInterface` interface.

+*    **Cache Misses** - A cache miss will return null and therefore detecting if one stored null is not possible.
+This is the main deviation from PSR-6's assumptions.

 ### 1.3 Cache